TanStack/table/docs/src/api/column.md

 The resolved unique identifier for the column resolved in this priority:

-- A manual `id` property from the column definition
+- A manual `id` property from the column def
-- The accessor key from the column definition
+- The accessor key from the column def
-- The header string from the column definition
+- The header string from the column def

 #### `depth`